 There are numerous causes, but often it’s a sign of arthritis or injury.2

-Your knees are particularly vulnerable to damage as they support your bodyweight – for each pound you weigh, your knees endure four pounds of stress!3
+Your knees are particularly vulnerable to damage as they support your body weight – for each pound you weigh, your knees endure four pounds of stress!3

 Surrounding the joint is the synovial membrane, which produces fluid to help lubricate the joint.
 Between some joints is a small, fluid-filled sac called a bursa.4

-One of the most common long-term joint condition is arthritis, which causes pain, stiffness and inflammation in the joints.5
+One of the most common long-term joint conditions is arthritis, which causes pain, stiffness and inflammation in the joints.5